Restoring Your WordPress Website After It Got Hacked

 In Your Own Cloud Backup Account

-Check out your Google Drive, Dropbox, or other cloud services if you have a manual backup of your website you might have put there by yourself.
+Check out your Google Drive, Dropbox, or other cloud services if you have a manual backup of your website you might have put it there by yourself.

 With your WordPress Hosting Provider

 If you didn’t invest in a WordPress backup plugin or manually backup your website, your last bet is to contact your hosting provider.
 It is highly likely that they also regularly create a backup of your website on their server.

 Once you locate a recent backup from one of these places, you’re good to go.
 You can restore your website manually or by using the same plugins that created the backup.
 You can also request your hosting provider to do so.

 Restoring Your WordPress Website Without a Backup

 OK, so you don’t have an existing WordPress backup.
 While that is not exactly great, you can still restore your WordPress website; it will merely require a few extra steps.